 Registration Authorities (RA)

-The senior responsible officer on the NHS Dorset CCG board, for the RA function, is the Chief Finance Officer.
+The senior responsible officer on the NHS Dorset CCG board, for the RA function, is the Head of the System Integration Directorate.

 The Smartcard FAQs below may answer your queries.

 The national RA Process Guidance is available on the NHS Digital website.
 The RA Process Guidance clearly explains your responsibilities as an RAA or Sponsor.

 The RA Function Local Process and Policies document is the local implementation of the RA Process Guidance.

 Stolen, lost or misused cards must be reported to the Smartcard Support Desk immediately email@example.com

 You can now unlock your own Smartcard using the self-service portal.
 You must register first in order to use this service.
 Please read the information leaflet before registering for this.